It has long been the voting method of choice – and necessity – for out-of-state college students and military service members serving overseas.

 It’s 10 days before an election at 5 p.m.
 However, the U.S. Post Service is asking voters to make the request no later than 15 days prior to the election, to give you time to get the ballot and mail it back in.
-The USPS is expecting an influx of ballots because of the coronavirus.

 There are exceptions and alternatives for military service members serving overseas and American citizens living in other countries.
 That information can be found here.

 What information do I need to request a mail-in ballot?

 - The voter’s Florida driver license, Florida identification card, or last four digits of the elector’s social security number, whichever may be verified in the supervisor’s records;

 - Signature (If the request is being made in writing)

 You should also already be registered to vote in Florida elections.
 Check your voter registration status.

 If someone is requesting a ballot on your behalf, they need to include the following information:

 - The requestor’s driver license number, state identification card, or the last four digits of the elector’s social security number (if available)